behas/bitcoingraph/README.md

     txindex=1

-... and restarting your Bitcoin core peer as follows:
+... and restarting your Bitcoin core peer as follows (rebuilding the index can take a while):

     bitcoind -reindex